If you can't find answers to your questions below, email us and we'll add the info.

 For your security, we will be doing bag searches as you enter the festival both through the main and pedestrian entrances.
 We will also be doing ID checks if we feel it's appropriate to do so.
 This is a licencing agreement and we thank you in advance for your co-operation.

-We use e-ticketing (Eventbrite).
-Our scanners can read BOTH printed tickets (barcodes) and directly from phones too so you don't need to print anything out if you have a phone or a tablet with your e-ticket email (most importantly the barcode).
+We use e-ticketing (Ticket Tailor).
+Our scanners can read the printed tickets (barcodes) and directly from phones too so you don't need to print anything out if you have a phone or a tablet with your e-ticket email (most importantly the barcode).
 Every barcode is unique and can only be used once so there is no transferring of tickets possible.
 If the barcode you present has already been used, you will be refused entry, or will need to buy more tickets on the gate (which cost more).

 When your barcode has been scanned, you will then be allocated your wristband/s.
 If you are camping, only Weekender wristbands with Camping on them too allows you entry into the camping/caravanning areas.